 When using scientific notation, the formatter controls the digit counts using significant digits logic.
 The maximum number of significant digits limits the total number of integer and fraction digits that will be shown in the mantissa; it does not affect parsing.
 For example, 12345 formatted with "##0.##E0" is "12.3E3". .

-Exponential patterns may not contain grouping separators.
+Exponential patterns must not contain grouping separators.

 Significant Digits